 Twinned Schools

-We run a school twinning programme between ten Ashanti and ten UK schools.
+We run a school twinning programme between Ashanti and UK schools.

 We build kindergartens, schools, IT rooms and libraries and the local people always do the unskilled work free of charge, as their contribution.
 This also gives them the chance to acquire basic skills like carpentry and masonry.